 - Has care been performed with the product that could cause irritation or dryness of the skin and preventing good adhesion of the equipment?

-- Has the support been in place for too long, or it is used?
+- Has the skin protector or wafer been in place for too long, or it is used?

-- If you are urostomate: Is your urine too alkaline or too acidic right now (check the pH) (see the question on urinary tract infections) and could it be destroying the support too quickly?
+- If you are urostomate: Is your urine too alkaline or too acidic right now (check the pH) (see the question on urinary tract infections) and could it be destroying the skin protector too quickly?